-Bok choy may be a recent addition to our country, but like many new residents, it seems to thrive on Canadian soil.
+Bok Choy may be a recent addition to North America, but like many new residents, it seems to thrive on Northern soil.
 This popular Chinese green vegetable is a member of the cabbage family, but resembles romaine lettuce more than the standard coleslaw ingredient.
-Local bok choy is available late in the season as it grows fast and is fairly frost resistant making it a perfect planting choice for farmers dealing with our short Canadian growing season.
+Local bok choy is available late in the season as it grows fast and is fairly frost resistant making it a perfect planting choice for farmers dealing with the short growing season of more Northern Climates.

 The Benefits of Eating Bok Choy

 1. Bok choy contains cancer preventing compounds: Bok choy is also known as “Chinese cabbage”.
 This is because bok choy belongs to the same family of foods known as the brassica family.
 You’ll find that this family is loaded with a cancer preventing compound called sulforaphane that prevents the multiplication of mutated cancer cells!